-decisions and perform planning level analysis that can be used to: (continued on page 30)
+decisions and perform planning level analysis that can be used to:

-Create valuable documentation of discussions, analysis, concerns/issues, assumptions, decisions, outreach, and coordination activities

-Determine the reason for the study and desired outcome/ goals to streamline the core purpose and need or project intent statements for additional discussion and coordination with stakeholders

-- Gather existing conditions and data to determine the scope of the study Determine the size, length, and potential scope of the project - Develop, evaluate, and refine a range of alternative concepts, strategies, and costs for discussion with stakeholders

-PEL lays the foundation for a broad consensus on goals and priorities when developing solutions for the complex issues surrounding the management and construction of the transportation system.
+- Create valuable documentation of discussions, analysis, concerns/issues, assumptions, decisions, outreach, and coordination activities - Determine the reason for the study and desired outcome/ goals to streamline the core purpose and need or project intent statements for additional discussion and coordination with stakeholders - Gather existing conditions and data to determine the scope of the study - Determine the size, length, and potential scope of the project - Develop, evaluate, and refine a range of alternative concepts, strategies, and costs for discussion with stakeholders goals and priorities when developing solutions for the complex issues surrounding the management and construction of the transportation system.
 The PEL process can be useful to discover needs and desires when a corridor crosses multiple jurisdictions and can be used as a prioritization tool.
 For example, a PEL study for a corridor could result in identification of multiple potential projects (i.e., capacity improvements for a portion of a corridor, and intersection improvements).
 Those can then be prioritized for implementation.